RU09342/lab-2-blinking-leds-Bradyt4/Multiple Blink/README.md

 UP mode, and a divider of 8, the interrupt was set up in a way to set the frequency at 12.5Hz.
 This way the LEDs would be toggled on and off at a rate of 1/12.5 seconds.

+##Usage
+* Once the code is loaded onto the proccessor, the user need not do anything else as the LEDs will blink on their own.
 ## Devices
 * MSP430G2553
 * MSP430F5529